Map & Basic Information

 Issues to be addressed

-Rohingya refugees who have fled from Myanmar are forced to live in harsh conditions with no prospect of returning home.
+People displaced from Myanmar are forced to live in harsh conditions with no prospect of returning home.
 Their refugee camps, allegedly the largest in the world, see a serious lack of infrastructure such as water and electricity.
 There are also other social problems like limited access to education, child marriage, human trafficking, and gender-based violence including domestic violence by husbands.
 Moreover, the underprivileged among host communities are greatly affected by a decrease of employment opportunities caused by the influx of refugees.

 Creating a place for women to stay